herol3oy/femalerockers/README.md

 # FemaleRockers 👩‍🎤

-Web platform to interview talented female rock musicians
+Web platform to interview talented female rock musicians.
+My main objective was to craft an eye-catching layout that delivers an engaging user experience.

 ### Tech stacks